ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/test-the-code.md

 Tests are written in Ballerina programs by annotating them with `@test:Config`.

-Click the **Run** CodeLens, which appears when you hover over the `@test:Config` annotation to execute the tests.
-Also, click the **Debug** CodeLens to add breakpoints and debug the tests.
+Click the **Run** icon, which appears next to the `@test:Config` annotation to execute the tests.
+Also, right-click the icon to add breakpoints and debug the tests.

 <img src="/learn/images/vs-code-extension/test-the-code/write-tests.png" class="cInlineImage-full"/>